appsec01ey/Cloud-Security/AZ-900 /06 Azure Databases.md

    - If the data center crashes or server/storage fails, the database is unavailable.
 2. **Data Loss**
    - If the database crashes, data could be permanently lost.
-3. **Performance Issues**
-   - Taking backups or snapshots can slow down the database.

 ---

 #### Step 1: Take Snapshots